sirn-se/phrity-util-numerics/README.md

 ### Floor method

 Round fractions down, according to precision specifier.
-A precision of `0` corresponds to PHP `floor()` function, except it returns `float` instead of `integer`.
+A precision of `0` corresponds to PHP `floor()` function.
 Precision can also be negative.

 ```php
 // Precison specified on each call